Outstanding GCSE and Cambridge National Results

 A huge “thank you” goes to all our staff, who have worked tirelessly to support our students throughout their courses and who inspired them to maintain the highest aspirations.

-It has been wonderful to celebrate the achievements of our summer 2025 cohort of A-Level students today, who between them have achieved the best public examination results the school has seen since 2018.
-These results are a testimony to the expert teaching, pastoral care and guidance given by our staff; the hard work and resilience of our students; and the unwavering support of our parents and carers.
+It has been wonderful to celebrate the achievements of our A-Level students today.
+These outcomes are a testimony to the expert teaching, pastoral care and guidance given by our staff; the hard work and resilience of our students; and the unwavering support of our parents and carers.

 Please note that all results are provisional and may change after re-marks.